 Otherwise, when the prompt asks for a password, type your password.
 More likely you didn’t change it, so default password is changeit.
 Following, you get a question, if you trust this certificate.
 Answer it simply yes.

 That is it.
-The certificate is registered, and Azure Cosmos DB Emulator should be now created security and with ease.
+The certificate is registered, and Azure Cosmos DB Emulator should be now created securely and with ease.

 Using emulator with local Spring Boot app development

 And all we need to do now is just run the Spring Boot application.
 If you implemented a connection to Cosmos DB and registered connection properties to